Statcounter

 “Is that your full name?” asked Caroline.

-“No, but I’m always called Gerry.”
+“No but I’m always called Gerry.”

-“So what's your full name?”
+“So, what is your full name?”

 “I don’t really know.
 It’s a long name and nobody ever uses it.
 I don’t even know how to spell it.”

-When I was five and in my infants’ class and had disappointed the teacher, she would refer to me as ‘Terence’.
+When I was five and in my infants’ class, if I disappointed the teacher, she would refer to me as ‘Terence’.
 I was ‘Terry’ only when I was good (which was most of the time, honestly).
+I have suggested to Caroline that if Gerry ever achieves less than she could or if she ever misbehaves in any way, she should convey her displeasure by calling her ‘Gerry-Wary-Fucker’.